dotnet/docs-maui/docs/platform-integration/data/clipboard.md

 ---
 title: "Clipboard"
-description: "Learn how to use the .NET MAUI Clipboard class in the Microsoft.Maui.ApplicationModel.DataTransfer namespace, which lets you copy and paste text to the system clipboard" ms.date: 05/04/2022
+description: "Learn how to use the .NET MAUI Clipboard class in the Microsoft.Maui.ApplicationModel.DataTransfer namespace, which lets you copy and paste text to the system clipboard." ms.date: 05/04/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel.DataTransfer"]
 ---